Jiansen/TAkka/README.md

 ## Testing on Beowulf

+Modify the script used in this project or create your own script according to the following guidance.

 * running sbt on different beowulf nodes may re-compile the code.
-BUG?
 * We use [sbt-assembly](https://github.com/sbt/sbt-assembly) to package all requried files in a single jar, so that the benchmark application can be run as standard JAVA application
 * the bash script for running the benchmark are given at ***